 Petitioner may request spousal maintenance for a party or allege that neither is entitled to alimony.

-Filing the Petition with the Superior Court Clerk
+Filing the Divorce Petition with the Superior Court Clerk

+The respondent in a divorce is the person who receives the divorce papers from the one requesting the divorce, or the petitioner.
 The summons contains a caption mirroring the Petition’s caption.
-The summons also contains standard language telling the Respondent (or defendant) that a Petition has been filed against him or her and that the 20-day period for responding has begun to run.
+The summons also contains standard language telling the Respondent (or defendant) that a Petition of divorce has been filed against him or her and that the 20-day period for responding has begun to run.
 The Petitioner needs to provide an address where the Respondent can actually be located by the process server for service.
 That may be a home address, work address, or any other address that could work.

-What Does the Response to the Petition Look Like?
+What Does the Response to a Divorce Petition Look Like?

 “Certainly no one wants to go through a divorce, but I am so grateful to my attorney, Robert Howard and the rest of the team at Stewart Law Group for their care, support, and professional legal work in resolving my case.
 From the very beginning, I was provided with resources that educated me about the process, protecting my interests, and relieving a great deal of fear and anxiety.
 I received sound advice at every step, and communication was great!
 I would recommend Robert Howard and the Stewart Law Group to anyone who finds themselves faced with the end of their marriage.”